Goreli/DKMCPPM/20191112/perm_gen/readme.md

 ./str-perm-gen "Hi there!" +1300 -c 100 -n > permuted_greetings.txt

 The application skips the first 1,299 permutations and starts printing beginning with permutation #1,300.
 It only prints 100 out of 362,880 possible permutations.
 Permutation numbers are printed at the start of each line.
 The output is redirected to the permuted_greetings.txt file, so nothing is actually displayed on the screen and all the output is saved in the disk file.
 Note that the redirection of standard output to the disk file improves performance of the process.

+#### Example 6
+./str-perm-gen "Hi there!" +1300 -c 100 -n -o permuted_greetings.txt

+Similar to example 5.
+Note the -o option used to specify the output file.

 ## Build Notes